Mishima: A Life in Four Chapters

-Mishima: A Life in Four Chapters is a 1985 American biographical drama film based on the life and work of Japanese writer Yukio Mishima, directed by Paul Schrader from a screenplay co-written with his brother Leonard and Leonard's wife Chieko Schrader.
-The film interweaves episodes from Mishima's (Ken Ogata) life with dramatizations of segments from his books The Temple of the Golden Pavilion, Kyoko's House, and Runaway Horses.
+Mishima: A Life in Four Chapters is a 1985 biographical drama film directed by Paul Schrader from a screenplay he co-wrote with his brother Leonard and Leonard's wife Chieko Schrader.
+The film is based on the life and work of Japanese writer Yukio Mishima (portrayed by Ken Ogata), interweaving episodes from his life with dramatizations of segments from his books The Temple of the Golden Pavilion, Kyoko's House, and Runaway Horses.
 Francis Ford Coppola and George Lucas were executive producers of the film, which has a musical score composed by Philip Glass and production design by Eiko Ishioka.

 Plot

-The film sets in on November 25, 1970, the last day in Mishima's life.
-He is shown finishing a manuscript.
-Then, he puts on a uniform he designed for himself and meets with four of his most loyal followers from his private army.
+The film begins on November 25, 1970, the last day of Mishima's life.
+He finishes a manuscript and then puts on a uniform he designed for himself and meets with four of his most loyal followers from his private army, the Tatenokai.

-In flashbacks highlighting episodes from his past life, the viewer sees Mishima's progression from a sickly young boy to one of Japan's most acclaimed writers of the post-war era (who in adulthood trains himself into the acme of muscular discipline, owing to a morbid and militaristic obsession with masculinity and physical culture).
+In flashbacks highlighting episodes from his past life, the viewer sees Mishima's progression from a sickly young boy to one of Japan's most acclaimed writers of the post-war era.
+In adulthood, Mishima trains himself into the acme of muscular discipline, owing to a morbid and militaristic obsession with masculinity and physical culture.
 His loathing for the materialism of modern Japan has him turn towards an extremist traditionalism.
-He sets up his own private army and proclaims the reinstating of the emperor as head of government.
+He establishes the Tatenokai and advocates for reinstating the emperor as head of government.

 The biographical sections are interwoven with short dramatizations of three of Mishima's novels: In The Temple of the Golden Pavilion, a stuttering aspirant sets fire to the famous Zen Buddhist temple because he feels inferior at the sight of its beauty.
-Kyoko's House depicts the sadomasochistic (and ultimately fatal) relationship between a middle-aged woman and her young lover, who is in her financial debt.
-In Runaway Horses, a group of young fanatic nationalists fails to overthrow the government, with its leader subsequently committing suicide.
+Kyoko's House depicts the ultimately fatal sadomasochistic relationship between a middle-aged woman and her young lover, who is in her financial debt.
+In Runaway Horses, a group of young fanatic nationalists plots to overthrow the government and zaibatsu, with its leader subsequently committing suicide.
 Dramatizations, frame story, and flashbacks are segmented into the four chapters of the film's title, named Beauty, Art, Action, and Harmony of Pen and Sword.

 The film culminates in Mishima and his followers taking hostage a General of the Japan Self-Defense Forces.
 He addresses the garrison's soldiers, asking them to join him in his struggle to reinstate the Emperor as the nation's sovereign.
 His speech is largely ignored and ridiculed.
 Mishima then returns to the General's office and commits seppuku.